Glenahulla National School

 - Delegating some special responsibility or privilege.

-- Homework off voucher for a particular group/child.
+- Homework off voucher for a particular group/child, link with class reward system.

 - A mention to parent/ guardian, written or verbal communication.